heclak/community-a4e-c/README.md

 **Q: Are there any plans to do other variants or later models of the A-4?**

-- There are no plans no keen interest to pursue this.
+- There are no plans nor keen interest to pursue this.
 There is a lot left to add for our beloved A-4E-C, and the advanced avionics in later models would not be able to be completed in a satisfying manner.

 **Q: Are there any plans to make the module official, obtain the Eagle Dynamics SDK, or make the module a part of the default DCS install package?**